nik1917zte/my_firewall/README.md

 Hi everyone.
 This is my firewall project.
-I do this stuffs for fun.
+I do these stuffs for fun.
 Thanks for using it :) .

 How to use it: